 integration could result in suicide.

-Fatalistic suicide served as a descriptor for suicides in
+Fatalistic suicide served as a descriptor for

-with abundant social capital, individuals nevertheless killed themselves.
+societies with abundant social capital, individuals nevertheless killed themselves.

 "Fatalistic suicide arises from excessive

 regulation that pitilessly blocks the possibilities of future.
 Individuals do not